TensorFlow models on the Edge TPU

 - Retrain a classification model on-device with backpropagation

-If you want to build your own TensorFlow model that takes full advantage of the Edge TPU at runtime, it must meet the following requirements:
+If you want to build a TensorFlow model that takes full advantage of the Edge TPU for accelerated inferencing, the model must meet these basic requirements:

-- Tensor parameters are quantized (8-bit fixed-point numbers).
+- Tensor parameters are quantized (8-bit fixed-point numbers; int8 or uint8).

 - Tensor sizes are constant at compile-time (no dynamic sizes).

 - Model parameters (such as bias tensors) are constant at compile-time.